ivancastroprojects/pizza-evaluator-app/README.md

 -   **Vue Router**: For managing routes in this Single Page Application (SPA).
 -   **Sass (SCSS)**: For more powerful and organized styling.
 -   **Axios**: For making HTTP requests to the backend.
+-   **Generative AI for UX**: The initial user experience and interface concepts were prototyped using cutting-edge generative AI tools like [Google's Project Stitch](https://stitch.withgoogle.com/), enabling rapid design iteration.

 ### Backend
 -   **Node.js**: JavaScript runtime environment on the server side.